appleraincoat/tp/docs/DeveloperGuide.md

 The `add` feature, that was morphed from the original AddressBook3, allows users to add clients along with their critical personal information, as well as optional remarks and birthday information.

 #### Details

 1. The user executes the command `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/buyer t/seller h/HDB r/Has 3 cats b/01May2009`, intending to add a person with the specified details.
-2. The AddCommandParser interprets the input
+2. The `AddCommandParser` interprets the input
-3. An AddCommand object is created.
+3. An `AddCommand` object is created.
-4. The LogicManager invokes the execute method of AddCommand.
+4. The `LogicManager` invokes the execute method of AddCommand.
-5. The execute method of AddCommand invokes the addPerson method in Model property to create new contact with the new Person object.
+5. The execute method of `AddCommand` invokes the `addPerson` method in `Model` property to create new contact with the new `Person` object.
-6. The execute method of AddCommand returns a CommandResult object which stores the data regarding the completion of the Add command.
+6. The execute method of `AddCommand` returns a `CommandResult` object which stores the data regarding the completion of the `AddCommand`.
-4. The UI reflects this new list with added person.
+4. The UI reflects this new list with added `Person`.

 #### Example Usage Scenario
 1. The user launches the application.
 2. The user inputs `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/buyer t/seller h/HDB r/Has 3 cats b/01May2009`, intending to add a person with the specified details.
 3. The UI reflects this new list with added person John Doe.

 #### Design Considerations